OPENAIRINTERFACE/openairinterface5g/doc/NR_NFAPI_archi.md

 ## P7 DL Transmission by VNF

-DL messages are scheduled at the VNF, through NR_UL_indication() after processing of UL_INFO.
-The function performing the scheduling of channels (and consequently p7 messages in nFAPI) is gNB_dlsch_ulsch_scheduler().
+DL messages are scheduled at the VNF, through NR_UL_indication().
+NR_UL_indication() is called when the SFN/slot in the UL_info structure changes (this acts as a trigger for next slot processing, instead of running a separate clock at the VNF).
+The SFN/slot at the VNF in UL_info is updated using the slot_indication uplink p7 message, which is sent at the beginning of every slot by the PNF.
+The slot_indication message contains SFN/slot of the TX_thread, so that the scheduler operates slot_ahead slots ahead of the RX thread.
+This ensures that UL_tti_req is received before RX slot processing at the PNF.

 The function NR_schedule_response calls oai_nfapi_[DL P7 msg]_req(), which contains the routines for packing + transmission of scheduled messages through the socket to the PNF.
 For example, to send the 'TX_data_req' p7 message